Black Nerve

 When he awoke once more in the prison-like confinement of the castle, Callirhoe was nowhere to be found.

-Something else had happened after the second grand trial, while Yarrou hid away in secrecy.
-The Great Triumvirate separated — Anna learning haruspicy from the Thimithi alongside Cinderel, Immolata’s heir, and Uvema had united the Asetari and other wingless tribes under the aegis of Duskhold.
-This left Edu alone, without a family.
-Training an apprentice wasn’t enough, and he sought out the second overscourge’s records to uncover his true origins.
-Like that, he found his way to the Anthimati.
 Not to Yarrou, but to Paparouna — or Oosma, as she liked to be called.
 Oosma wasn’t like Azalea, nor quite like Yarrou.
-Ruthless and sadistic, she fit in well on the wrong side of the second grand trial, but held no allegiance to Yarrou’s ideology.
+Ruthless and sadistic, she fit in well on the wrong side of the Second Grand Trial, but held no allegiance to Yarrou’s ideology.
 She desperately wished to see Edu again, care for her son, and so when he sought her out, she had few compunctions distancing herself from the worst of the Anthimati.
 Edu was a scholar, friends with a wingless rights radical and a self-styled prophet; he was above bigotry.

 Like that, Yarrou’s faction dwindled further, even as the Kult of Kaos expanded its influence.
 Still, Yarrou’s most valuable disciple remained firmly in his grasp.
-Uncertain of his mother’s fate, Agrios had thrown himself into loyalty to Yarrou, hoping somehow it could make a difference.
+Uncertain of his mother’s fate, Agrios had thrown himself into a loyalty to Yarrou, hoping somehow it could make a difference.

-Under Yarrou’s tutelage, Agrios quickly became adept in his use of the ophisrhodon.
-He benefited immensely from a trick the patriarch had once idly theorized, but was of no use to the wizened old mantis: a way of using the ophisrhodon to watch not only a bug’s brain, but their entire nervous system.
-Agrios took it farther than Yarrou had ever considered, and attained a talent unique among the clan: in years, his ophisrhodon’s perception grew quick and studied enough to be of useful in combat, granting him insight into an opponent’s tactics, and the mechanics of how they moved.
-At ten years old, he was outmanevering adult vesperbanes; after one spar with a master of martial arts, he could replicate their movements after just weeks of practice and adaptation, no teaching needed.
+Agrios took it farther than Yarrou had ever considered, and attained a talent unique among the clan: in years, his ophisrhodon’s perception grew quick and studied enough to be of use in combat, granting him insight into an opponent’s tactics, and the mechanics of how they moved.
+At ten years old, he was outmanevering adult vesperbanes; after one spar with a master of martial arts, he could eventually replicate their movements, needing mere weeks of practice and adaptation, no actual teaching needed.

 All the same, Agrios began to approach the limit of what he could learn while confined to the castle.
 He never spoke of word of wanting to escape again, an observation Yarrou himself had voiced.
 For Agrios, any thought of trying to escape only brought back memories of that day, and what his desires had cost him.
 Callirhoe’s fate was still uncertain, and the cursed lighting that had struck Agrios left branding wounds the vespers would never let heal completely.
 The pain dimmed but never left him.

-The disfigurement unsettled Yarrou’s servants; the dark, branching scarsbulged from Agrios’s chitin.
+The disfigurement unsettled Yarrou’s servants; the dark, branching scars bulged from Agrios’s chitin.
 He remained blind in one compound, the eyeflesh burnt and nauseating to behold, so he wore a eyecap strapped to his head.
 There was a message in his injuries, about how even Yarrou’s closest family could not escape his wrath.
 Chrysaor of the golden sword remained highly ranked, but no one could miss that Yarrou’s regard for him had cooled considerably.

 When Yarrou finally allowed Agrios to leave the castle and carry out missions for the Kult of Kaos, he was never taken with his father, always other servants.

-And then Agrios returns, and it feels little has changed.
+And then Agrios returns, and it feels as if little has changed.
 Whenever the strain of obedience to Yarrou wears on him, he thinks of his mother, hope flares in his chest, and he pushes deeper.
 It’s not long before Agrios has killed many on Yarrou’s orders.

 But no. Thinking a moment more, Agrios anticipates exactly how Yarrou would have used it.
 If Agrios stepped out of line once, grandfather would inform him that Callirhoe was dead.
 No warning, no mercy, ‘only the consequence of defiance,’ he would say.